jundalisay/superb/content/en/superphysics/principles/matrix.md

 However, the metaphysical domain exists inside our abstract minds and is infinitely larger and richer than physical domain of our senses.
 We call this domain "aethereal" or made of aether or akasha in Hinduism.

 {{< quote ava="soc" >}}
-Nature has an upper, lower, and middle region.
 If Person A were to go from the lower to the middle region, he would imagine that he is going up.
 Person B is in the middle region but has never seen the true upper world.
+He sees Person A coming and imagines that he has arrived in the upper region.
+If Person A goes back down again, Person B would imagine that he was descending.
+All that would arise out of his ignorance of the true upper, middle, and lower regions.
 <cite>The Republic by Plato Simplifed, Book 9, Chapter 3</cite>
 {{< /quote >}}